Ready to say goodbye to debt for good? Learn More

 Fortunately, a creditor can’t take your whole paycheck to pay your debt.
 They also can’t take more than the judgment amount including the fees, costs, and interest.
 Wage garnishment laws are created with the intent of giving you enough money to survive.
 There are federal and state laws with formulas that determine how much of your paycheck can be garnished.

-This starts by calculating your disposable income.
-This is your income after legally required deductions are taken out.
+Disposable income is your income after legally required deductions are taken out.
 A creditor-landlord in Pennsylvania can only deduct 10% of your disposable wages for past-due debt.

 If your wages are below federal poverty guidelines, or if your wages will be below federal poverty guidelines when your wages are garnished, then you are exempt from the garnishment.
 That means your wages and bank account can’t be garnished.
 In Pennsylvania, your wages are also exempt if the judgment was for damaged rental property and you were the victim of abuse.